lanl-ansi/MathOptAI.jl/docs/src/developers/design_principles.md

-First, the user probably already has the input `x` as decision variables or an expression in the model, so we do not need the `connect_input` constraint, and because we use a full-space formulation, the output `y` will always be a vector of decision variables, which avoids the need for a `connect_output` constraint.
+First, the user probably already has the input `x` as decision variables or an expression in the model, so we do not need the `connect_input` constraint, and because we use a full-space formulation by default, the output `y` will always be a vector of decision variables, which avoids the need for a `connect_output` constraint.

 Second, predictors do not need to store dimension information, so we can have:
 ```julia